How to Clone Your OS Hard Drive in Linux to Use with a Different Computer

 The Critical Step: Selecting Source and Destination

 Stop and double-check your screen right now.
 This is the only part of the process where a mistake can cost you your data.
+Selecting the wrong target drive will destroy your files permanently.

 First, Clonezilla asks for the Source Disk.
 This is your old drive.
 Look closely at the sizes listed on the screen to verify you are picking the drive holding your actual Linux OS.